ssc-spc-ccoe-cei/gcp-tools/devcontainer/doc/README.md

 #### Inside VsCode

 Use either the VsCode source code extension (CTRL+Shift+G), or a PowerShell terminal.
-Clone the repository (https://github.com/ssc-spc-ccoe-cei/gcp-tools.git) into a folder of your choosing.
+Clone the repository (`git clone https://github.com/ssc-spc-ccoe-cei/gcp-tools.git`) into a folder of your choosing.

 Git credential manager will open.
 Authenticate yourself.
 You may add your git token to $HOME/.git-credentials if you wish to auto login when using PowerShell